-As a business owner, we realize it’s important that you get the most out of each of your assets.
-While most ice machines last around 7-8 years, we have learned some tricks to extend the life of an old ice machine.
-While proper maintenance is important for any ice machine, an older unit may need a little extra care.
+As a business owner, it’s important that you get the most out of your assets.
+While most ice machines last around 7 to 8 years, we have learned some tricks to extend the life of an old ice machine.
+It all hinges on proper maintenance.
+Maintenance is important for any ice machine, but an older unit may need a little extra TLC.

 With older units especially, it’s crucial that you: